EricX22/Concept-Residual-eXpansion/README.md

-# CRX: Concept + Residual Expansion for Subpopulation Robustness
+# CRX: Concept-Residual Representation Expansion for Robustness to Spurious Correlations

-This repository provides a reproducible implementation of **CRX**, a two-stage method for improving worst-group accuracy under subpopulation shift using:
+This repository provides a reproducible implementation of **CRX**, a two-stage method for improving worst-group accuracy under spurious correlations using:

 * Frozen stage-1 ERM features
 * CLIP concept logits